 - Only a third of plastic packaging gets recycled in the UK.
 Most ends up in landfill or gets incinerated or ends up in our oceans - link

-- 8 billion tonnes of plastic ends up in the world’s oceans every year, where it’s eaten by marine creatures and breaks down into tiny pieces.
+- 8 million tonnes of plastic ends up in the world’s oceans every year, where it kills animals and birds that eat it or get caught up in it.
 One in four fish now has toxins in its flesh due to eating plastic - link

 - Plastic fibres are now in the water we drink, too - link

 PACT collected 10 bags of litter on a 200m stretch of Ullswater in October 2017, including approx 50 plastic bottles and 100 cans: